von-exia/FAPL/README.md

 ## 💪 Training

-- The core code for training FALP is located in the `training` folder.
+- The core code for training FAPL is located in the `training` folder.
     - `train.py` implements the entire training stage.
     - `test.py` runs the evaluation process on different datasets.
     - `FFPP_Dataset.py` implements the whole data pipeline during training.